flutter/website/platform-channels.md

 1. Open the file `AppDelegate.swift` located under Runner > Runner in the Project navigator.

-Next, override extend the `application` function create a `FlutterMethodChannel` tied to the channel name `samples.flutter.io/battery`:
+Next, override the `application` function and create a `FlutterMethodChannel` tied to the channel name `samples.flutter.io/battery`:

 ```swift